Joibel/argo-cd/docs/operator-manual/config-management-plugins.md

 ```

 To install a plugin as a service, deploy something running your code.
 This would usually be a deployment, but Argo CD doesn't
 actually care what is behind the service.
-You can use either off-the-shelf or custom-built plugin image as sidecar image.
-This should
+You can use either an off-the-shelf or custom-built plugin image as sidecar image.
+This
-follow the same rules as for a sidecar.
+should follow the same rules as for a sidecar.

 To advertise the service to Argo CD you must provide a service with the label `argocd.argoproj.io/plugin: true`.
 Each port in the
 service will be treated as a separate plugin, and the name of the port is the name of the plugin, which will be used by applications